 Variable Compensation -STI Objective and Structure: The objective of variable compensation is to link the achievement of the Company's operational targets with the compensation received by the executives charged with meeting those targets.
-The Company's operational targets are set by the Compensation Committee and the targets are based upon financial and non-financial measures.
+The Company's operational targets are based upon financial and non-financial measures.
 For fiscal year ended June 30, 2020, STI objectives consisted mainly of non-financial measures, primarily based around commercialization of the RECELL System in the United States.
 The target range was between 25-75% of base salary for the key management personnel.
 The Company's STI objectives are designed to: